Agent Certification - Questions You May Have

 When and where are the next required seminars?

-Contract Advisors certified at the Seminar for Agent Applicants are required to attend a seminar the following year.
+Contract Advisors certified at the Seminar for Agent Applicants are required to attend one mandatory seminar the following year.
 Typically, there are three seminars every year: one in February (subject to change); one at a location TBD during the spring; and the final seminar is in conjunction with the Sports Lawyers Association's annual conference (separate registration fee required).

 What circumstances will cause a lapse in my certification?